We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- oat kernel extract, or Aveena Sativa
+- oat kernel extract, or Aveena sativa

 The product is also available as a topical cream or spray.

-The company state their product contains only natural colloidal oatmeal.
+It contains only natural colloidal oatmeal.

-The company say this product removes urushiol and that people can apply it before or after the rash appears.
+A person can apply it before or after the rash appears.

-The company state this product:
+The company adds that the product:

 - protects the skin